yxuansu/SimCTG/README.md

 #### 11. Contrastive Search on Encoder-Decoder Models

-More details on how to apply contrastive search on encoder-decoder models (e.g. BART and T5) can be found [[here]](https://github.com/yxuansu/SimCTG/tree/main/SimCTGEncDec).
+Details on how to apply contrastive search on encoder-decoder models (e.g. BART and T5) can be found [[here]](https://github.com/yxuansu/SimCTG/tree/main/SimCTGEncDec).

 ****